-Dan SchochorAssociate Head of School for Finance and Operations
+Dan SchochorAssociate Head of Finance and Operations

 As Associate Head of School for Finance and Operations, Dan is responsible for all matters associated with budgeting and finance, and the smooth operation of all facilities, and maintenance of campus grounds.